 There is a huge difference between the two biggest combat sports, boxing and MMA.
 In that wealth of differences, there are different benefits and downsides to being involved in each.

-Because they are also varied in the disciplines they possess, it’s only natural that they have different gloves suited to delivering the types of punches used in each.
+Because they are also varied in the disciplines they possess, it is only natural that they have different gloves suited to delivering the types of punches used in each.

-Those changes are big enough that using one type of boxing glove for the other sport is not only ill-advised, but potentially injury-inducing and downright dangerous.
+Those changes are big enough that using one type of boxing gloves for the other sport is not only ill-advised, but potentially injury-inducing and downright dangerous.